Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 What next?

-## Setting up Images in Gatsby site
+## Setting up Images in Gatsby Site

 If you have ever managed a website blog, you’ll agree with me that a major routine to speed up your site speed is to optimize your images before uploading.